 The last known owner of this sword was Tokugawa Iemasa.
 However, he gave the weapon along with 14 other swords to a police station in Mejiro, Japan, back in 1945.
 The police then gave the swords to Sgt.
 Coldy Bimore in 1946.
 After that, Honjo Masamune has gone missing.
 It was among the most important historical artifacts to disappear after the Second World War.

 The primeval sword of the Islamic leader Ali was called the Zulfiqar.
 He reigned over the Islamic Caliphate from 656 to 661.
 Muhammad was the one who gave it to Ali during the Battle of Uhud.
 It was a symbol of the Islamic faith, which is admired by many people.
+To know about the caliphate that existed in the 600s, the Umayyad Caliphate, read our article, Discover the Expansion and Decline of the Umayyad Caliphate.

 The sword is a scimitar, which is a West or South Asian sword that has a curved blade.
 It was believed that Ali used it at the Battle of the Trench, which was a popular siege attempt on the city of Medina.